NeilJustice/Cloudundancy/README.md

 ![What Cloudundancy Source Code Looks Like In Visual Studio 2019](Screenshots/WhatCloudundancySourceCodeLooksLikeInVisualStudio2019.png)

-## How To Build A Cloudundancy Binary From Source On Linux With Clang
+## How To Build Cloudundancy From Source On Linux With Clang

 ```bash
 git clone https://github.com/NeilJustice/Cloudundancy